ewels/rich-codex/README.md

 ## Introduction

-Rich-click searches markdown code for image embeds with commands or code snippets.
+Rich-codex searches markdown code for image embeds with commands or code snippets.
 It runs these commands and saves a terminal screen-grab at the embedded path.

 Typical use cases: